-Parental experiences of ethnic discrimination: The association between parental experiences of ethnic discrimination and adolescent's outcomes has been documented across an increasing body of evidence in the recent years (Galàn et al., 2022; Heard-Garris et al., 2018; Loyd et al., 2021; Savell et al., 2019; Condon et al., 2022) emphasizing the potential effect of intergenerational transmission of ethnic-related stressors from parents to their children (Bowers & Yehuda, 2016).
+Parental experiences of ethnic discrimination: The association between parental experiences of ethnic discrimination and adolescent outcomes has been documented across an increasing body of evidence in recent years (Condon et al., 2022; Galàn et al., 2022; Heard-Garris et al., 2018; Loyd et al., 2021; Savell et al., 2019) emphasizing the potential effect of intergenerational transmission of ethnic-related stressors from parents to their children (Bowers & Yehuda, 2016).

-Studies conducted among ethnic minorities families have indicated a significant association between caregivers’ experiences of ethnic discrimination and child's poor mental health outcomes including depressive symptoms (Ford et al., 2013; Gibbons et al., 2004; Holloway & Varner, 2021), as well as externalizing problems (Tran, 2014).
-Beside the existing evidence based on cross-sectional studies, a recent longitudinal study conducted among 897 dyads of African-American adolescents and their mothers, found that maternal experiences of ethnic discrimination were linked with adolescents' emotional and behavioral problems (Murry et al., 2022).
-Despite this existing evidence, the knowledge on the long-term effects of parental experiences of ethnic discrimination on adolescents' outcomes is still limited and research in this area is in its infancy.
+Studies conducted among ethnic minority families have indicated a significant association between caregivers’ experiences of ethnic discrimination and children’s poor mental health outcomes, including depressive symptoms (Ford et al., 2013; Gibbons et al., 2004; Holloway & Varner, 2021), as well as externalizing problems (Tran, 2014).
+Besides the existing evidence based on cross-sectional studies, a recent longitudinal study conducted among 897 dyads of African-American adolescents and their mothers found that maternal experiences of ethnic discrimination were linked with adolescents’ emotional and behavioral problems (Murry et al., 2022).
+Despite this existing evidence, knowledge of the long-term effects of parental experiences of ethnic discrimination on adolescents’ outcomes remains limited, and research in this area is in its infancy.

-Furthermore, as most of the studies focused on parents' offline experiences of ethnic discrimination, to the best of our knowledge less is known about the effects of parents' experiences of online ethnic discrimination on adolescents' outcomes.
-Therefore, the current study is aiming to bridge this gap by investigating the long-term effects of the Palestinian parents' personal experiences of ethnic discrimination (offline and online) and adolescents' outcomes.
+Furthermore, as most of the studies focused on parents’ offline experiences of ethnic discrimination, to the best of our knowledge, less is known about the effects of parents’ experiences of online ethnic discrimination on adolescents’ outcomes.
+Therefore, the current study aims to bridge this gap by investigating the long-term effects of the Palestinian parents’ personal experiences of ethnic discrimination (offline and online) and adolescents’ outcomes.

-Parental mental health: An established body of knowledge, based on cross sectional and longitudinal analyses, showing that experiences of ethnic discrimination (offline and online) have myriad negative influences on parents' mental health, including depression and anxiety (Gonzales et al., 2018; Keum & Li, 2023; Murry et al., 2022; Wheaton et al., 2018).
-For example, a longitudinal study conducted among a sample of 4000 households of ethnic minorities in the UK found that cumulative exposure to ethnic discrimination has negative long-term effects on adults' mental health, such as high levels of depression and psychological distress (Wallace et al., 2016).
+Parental mental health: An established body of knowledge, based on cross-sectional and longitudinal analyses shows that experiences of ethnic discrimination (offline and online) have numerous negative effects on parents’ mental health, including depression and anxiety (Gonzales et al., 2018; Keum & Li, 2023; Murry et al., 2022; Wheaton et al., 2018).
+For example, a longitudinal study conducted among a sample of 4000 households of ethnic minorities in the UK found that cumulative exposure to ethnic discrimination has negative long-term effects on adults’ mental health, such as high levels of depression and psychological distress (Wallace et al., 2016).

-The current study is aiming to explore the role of parental mental health as a potential mediator on the association between parental experiences of ethnic discrimination and adolescents' outcomes, based on a growing body of empirical evidence demonstrating that parental mental health might underly the mechanism of the relationship between parental experiences of ethnic discrimination and adolescents outcomes (Condon et al., 2022; Galàn et al., 2022; Holloway & Varner, 2021; McNeil et al., 2014; Murry et al., 2022; Park et al., 2018; Tran, 2014).
-For example, a study conducted among a nationally representative sample of 2632 dyads of New Zealand parents and their children, found that parental psychological distress serves as a pathway linking parental experiences of ethnic discrimination and poor child emotional health (Paine et al., 2020).
-In light of this empirical evidence, we are aiming to better understand the underlying mechanism explaining the association between parental experiences of ethnic discrimination and adolescents' outcomes by exploring the potential mediating role of parental mental health.
+The proposed study will explore the role of parental mental health as a potential mediator in the association between parental experiences of ethnic discrimination and adolescents’ outcomes, based on a growing body of empirical evidence demonstrating that parental mental health might underly the mechanism of the relationship between parental experiences of ethnic discrimination and adolescents’ outcomes (Condon et al., 2022; Galàn et al., 2022; Holloway & Varner, 2021; McNeil et al., 2014; Murry et al., 2022; Park et al., 2018; Tran, 2014).
+For example, a study conducted among a nationally representative sample of 2632 dyads of New Zealand parents and their children found that parental psychological distress links parental experiences of ethnic discrimination and poor child emotional health (Paine et al., 2020).
+In light of this empirical evidence, we aim to better understand the underlying mechanism explaining the association between parental experiences of ethnic discrimination and adolescents’ outcomes by exploring the potential mediating role of parental mental health.